-To help you understand the possibilities of Kanban and imagine what types of boards you can create, we gathered 13 Kanban board examples to get you inspired.
+To help you understand the possibilities of Kanban and imagine what types of boards you can create, we gathered various Kanban board examples to get you inspired.
 Review all of the sample Kanban boards or choose the ones of interest in the menu below.

-1. Basic Kanban examples
+1. Basic Kanban Example

-Simple Kanban board example
+Simple Kanban Board Example

 No matter which industry you are from or what type of work you do, a basic Kanban board is always a good place to start.
-It allows you to visualize your tasks and immediately gain a better understanding of what is currently going on and where your team should be going.
+It allows you to visualize your tasks and immediately better understand what is currently happening and where your team should be going.

 Once all your tasks are visually sorted, you will most likely want some more clarity on their priorities and stages of completion.
 Here, additional sections of the Kanban board come into play.

 This Kanban board example is the most common base teams use to set up their process as it is easy to start with and improve on once you begin working.

-3. Project Management Kanban board
+3. Kanban Project Management Example

-If you are looking for a kanban board example that will help you with project management, the main criteria are the visualization detail and depth.
+If you are looking for a Kanban board example to help you with project management, the main criteria are the visualization detail and depth.
 In the example above, you can see a board that provides various visualization levels all in one place.

 Lastly, each task card shows if it is blocking or waiting for another task to be finished.
 Providing an additional layer of valuable information.

-4. Task management Kanban board example
+4. Task Management Kanban Board Example

 - Visualize and prioritize their process using the status columns.